mochacinno-dev/Graphica/docs/getting-started/installation.md

 # Installation

-Getting Graphica up and running is incredibly simple!
+Getting CocoaGUI up and running is incredibly simple!

 ## Requirements